rhythmx/qemuonrails/README.md

 # Customization

 To customize your vm, just copy one of the examples to `yourvm.sh`.
 Have a look at the `data_create` and `data_delete` functions and edit those to modify the storage.
-To modify the networking, look at the `net_create` and `net_delete` functions.
+To modify the networking, look at the `network_create` and `net_delete` functions.
 Lastly, if you want to directly modify qemu arguments, edit the `qemu_launch` function.